-Moroccan Swiss Chard, Brussels Sprout and Date Tajine Recipe
+Moroccan Swiss Chard, Chick Pea and Date Tajine Recipe

 Posted on 1st of October, 2013 by Lévana

-Moroccan Swiss Chard, Brussels Sprout and Date Tajine Recipe: This past week was the second time in a month I spotted fresh dates at produce markets, and I started grinning nostalgically at this unusual New York site, as if I had run into a long-lost friend, which of course I had in a way.
+Moroccan Swiss Chard, Chick Pea and Date Tajine Recipe: Does this sound fabulous and nutritious or what?
+This past week was the second time in a month I spotted fresh dates at produce markets, and I started grinning nostalgically at this unusual New York site, as if I had run into a long-lost friend, which of course I had in a way.
 Growing up in Morocco, where avenues are lined with majestic palm trees, we only needed to bend and pick up the dates fallen from their branches.
 What a heavenly treat!
 Last week I was shopping for my annual big bash which my husband and I host on the last day of Tishrei Yomtovim, and when I spotted the gorgeous dates in neat symmetrical rows on their stems dates I decided right there and then to give them the rock star treatment in my vegetarian menu, drawing from Moroccan flavor influences.
-The brussels sprouts add a welcome funky layer of flavor.
 Trust me, this dish needs no meat or poultry, it is really powerful!

-This dish makes for a very substantial main course, so it is really worth the extra minimal step of soaking the chickpeas and partially cook them before adding them to the remaining faster-cooking ingredients.
+This Swiss chard are the best in this tajine, which makes for a very substantial main course, so it is really worth the extra minimal step of soaking the chickpeas and partially cook them before adding them to the remaining faster-cooking ingredients.
 Still in a pinch I would say OK to use canned, all the way at the end of cooking.

 1 cup chickpeas, soaked overnight and partially boiled, about 45 minutes, reserved